-The Forms administration panel contains an edit field, a list of existing Form templates organized by rough categories, and a tag builder to help you construct Form template content.
+The Forms panel contains an edit field, a list of existing Form templates organized by rough categories, and a tag builder to help you construct Form template content.
 It’s important to note that, like everything else, the Form templates are stored in the database - there is no physical file on the server that contains this Form template.

 On this page: